High Levels of Anxiety are Found Among Children and Families in the Gulf Region Impacted by Oil Spill Disaster

 Two months after the Deepwater Horizon oil rig explosion caused the oil spill now globally acknowledged as the worst environmental disaster in U.S. history, the residents of the Gulf region immediately impacted are exhibiting dramatically high levels of anxiety, both among adults and children, about the future health and well-being of the region.

-A new National Center for Disaster Preparedness / Childrens Health Fund survey reveals deep concerns about the entire region.
+The National Center for Disaster Preparedness / Children’s Health Fund survey reveals deep concerns about the entire region.

 - New York Times: Survey Finds Broad Anxiety Among Gulf Residents